 Enjoy watching the sun rise over Rathlin Island in the morning and setting over the Causway headland and Atlantic ocean all from the comfort of the deck and large front garden.

 The 1st floor of the house has the master bedroom with king sized bed, a double bedroom and a large bathroom with shower.
-The ground floor has another twin bedded bedroom, a double bedroom and a single bedroom.
-The single and double bedroom share an ensuite toilet/shower room and there is also a further large family bathroom with shower.
+The ground floor has 2 twin bedded bedroom and a double bedroom.
+A twin bedroom and the double bedroom share an ensuite toilet/shower room and there is also a further large family bathroom with shower.
 The ground floor accomodation is completed by a lounge (with stove) connecting through to the sun room, (we have recently installed an additional new log stove in the sunroom to make that area extra snug in the winter months), large modern kitchen with dining area and connecting utility/wet room with an additional toilet.

 Please note that the minimum booking is generally for 3 nights, but 2 nights will be considered for famillies, outdoor pursuit enthusiasts and leisure breaks for more mature groups.
 We do not cater for what we would term "partying" weekends.
 2 night breaks would attract a minimum rate of £500 depending on the season, please contact us for prices.